-The 2022 Annual Meeting, held in Denver, Colo., from May 1 - 4, is an accredited continuing education activity.
+The 2023 Annual Meeting, held in New Orleans, La., from April 23 - 27, is an accredited continuing education activity.
 Attendees who register for CME credits and pay the processing fee are eligible to claim credit for attending in-person, accredited paper and cross-sectional group sessions, minisymposia and symposia.
-Refer to the instructions to receive credit and/or certificates section below for full details.

 Statement of need

 Ophthalmic researchers and physicians are often unaware of and/or have limited exposure to the most recent research advances in vision and ophthalmology.
 This research continuously evolves toward enhancing the general understanding of the eye and visual systems, which gives rise to new pre-clinical treatment options, and revised standards of practice.
 Exposure to this new information is a critical first step in enhancing the understanding of basic eye functions and vision disease processes.